mzhang28/sspaper/main.typ

 Exact couples, due to @massey_exact_1952, are a convenient way to "wrap" up the data of a spectral sequence such that its grading can be treated uniformly.
 They arise naturally from the classical construction of the Serre spectral sequence, as described in @hatcher_spectral_2004.

-We want to represent spectral sequence data this way because it provides extra information that we can use to determine the $d$s of future pages, that the spectral sequence structure doesn't carry by itself.
+It is convenient to represent spectral sequence data this way because it provides extra information that we can use to determine the $d$s of future pages, that the spectral sequence structure doesn't carry by itself.
+To get from an exact couple to a spectral sequence, we can simply "forget" some components of our exact couple.
+Note that while all exact couples give rise to a spectral sequence, not all spectral sequences are necessarily derived from an exact couple.
 In this section, we will describe how to iterate an exact couple, and how to use an exact couple to construct a spectral sequence.

+// TODO: Figure out where to put this sentence
-Notice that due to the graded nature of the modules, when iterating the exact couples, the degrees of our homomorphisms will slowly shift.
+// Notice that due to the graded nature of the modules, when iterating the exact couples, the degrees of our homomorphisms will slowly shift.
-This is what gives us the shifts in @spectralSequenceFigure.
+// This is what gives us the shifts in @spectralSequenceFigure.

 #definition[Exact couple][
   An exact couple $(D, E, i, j, k)$ consists of two graded modules $D, E$ as well as morphisms